renjithmadhavan/data-science-portfolio/_posts/articles/2016-12-17-WNV-BlogPost.md

 2. There is a very specific question or problem to solve.
 I think this is a major reason to select data sets from Kaggle and other competition sites, even if you don't like the competition aspect.
 It's fun to grab a data set from the web and look at it, but I have a hard time focusing on one problem unless there is a directive.
 In this way Kaggle is acting like a very good client and providing me not only with data but also a specific question.
 Less time wasted on figuring out the question means more time to develop models and visualizations!
 3. There is an evaluation method on a test set that you can use to gauge yourself against.
 Even after the comp is over, you can submit a file for evaluation and see where you would have ranked.

 The analysis will follow an iterative approach to finding a production model for West Nile forecasting.
 There are several data science iterative methods, such as [CRISP](./images/CRISP.png), but my favorite visual for an iterative approach is from Hadley Wickham's R for Data Science[^1].
-Additionally, this analysis conforms to reproducible research standards and can be reconstructed from source files available at my [GitHub](https://github.com/kahultman/west-nile-virus) repository.
+Additionally, this entire analysis conforms to reproducible research standards and can be reconstructed from source files available at my [GitHub](https://github.com/kahultman/west-nile-virus) repository.

 ![Wickham's iterative approach to data science]({{site.url}}/figures/WNV-data-science-explore.png)

 The goal for this project is to develop a predictive model that will forecast the probability of WNV presence in 138 mosquito traps around Chicago over the course of a season.
 WNV is a communicable disease that is spread through its most common vector, mosquitoes.
-Most people infected with WNV develop no symtoms, but 1% will develop neurological symptoms including headache, high fever, neck stiffness, disorientation, coma, tremors, seizures, or paralysis[^2].
+Most people infected with WNV develop no symptoms, but 1% will develop neurological symptoms including headache, high fever, neck stiffness, disorientation, coma, tremors, seizures, or paralysis[^2].
 There are no medical treatments or cures for WNV, so preventative measures are required to reduce infection to the human population.
-Local community methods of mosquito control include reduction of larval habitats and applying insecticides targetting larvae or adult mosquitoes.
+Local community methods of mosquito control include reduction of larval habitats and applying insecticides targeting larvae or adult mosquitoes.

 Being able to predict the most likely sites of WNV outbreak is highly valuable to reduce the financial and human cost of over-application of insecticides.
-This project will focus on developing a deeper understanding of the problem using visuals and then develop a few relatively simple predictive models based on geographic information, weather conditions, presence of mosquito species, and historical trends of mosquito populations in order to predict the presence of WNV in the Chicago area.
+This project will focus on developing a deeper understanding of the problem using visuals and then develop a few relatively simple predictive models based on geographic information, weather conditions, presence of mosquito species, and historical trends of mosquito populations to predict the presence of WNV in the Chicago area.

 ## Data briefing

 Kaggle supplies five data sets for the competition, three of which can be used in model training.
 The train.csv file includes several variables associated with each West Nile Virus test including the trap id, geo-coordinates, date, species of mosquito present, number of mosquitoes present, and a binary variable indicating the presence or absence of West Nile Virus (WnvPresent), our target variable.
-The test.csv contains all of the same features as the train.csv file except the number of mosquitoes present and the target WnvPresent variable.
+The test.csv contains all the same features as the train.csv file except the number of mosquitoes present and the target WnvPresent variable.
 These data sets were obtained from West Nile Virus testing period between 2007 and 2014 with the training set containing the odd years and the test set containing the even years.
-The weather.csv file contains historic weather data collected at the O'Hare and Midway airports concurrent with the mosquito testing time period.
+The weather.csv file contains historic weather data collected at the O'Hare and Midway airports concurrent with the mosquito testing period.
 The spray.csv file includes the date and location of chemical spraying conducted by the city during 2011 and 2013.
 Since this spray data set would only have a large impact during one of the training years, I did not include the spray data in any of my models.
 For the weather data, since the differences in variables between O'Hare and Midway were generally small, I chose to use only the O'Hare data for all traps, rather than compute the closest station for each trap.

 A large hypothetical variable influencing viral infection is population size.
 A larger population means there are more mosquitoes who can become infected, but it also increases the number of interactions between hosts, allowing faster spread of virus from individual to individual.
 The size of the population can be estimated from the number of mosquitoes found in each trap.
 However, *this variable is not present in the test set*, and will need to be imputed from other variables before a final model can be fit to the presence of West Nile using population as an input.